Kenny Sansom: Arsenal

-Arsenal put in a bid of £1 million for Sansom in the summer of 1980, with striker Clive Allen going in exchange; this was an unusual move, as Allen was an equally prized young player and had only joined Arsenal from QPR a few weeks earlier, and was still to play a competitive match for the Gunners.
+Arsenal submitted a bid of £1 million for Sansom in the summer of 1980, with striker Clive Allen going in exchange; this was an unusual move, as Allen was an equally prized young player and had only joined Arsenal from QPR a few weeks earlier, and was still to play a competitive match for the Gunners.
 Palace accepted the bid and Sansom left for Highbury.

 Sansom made his Arsenal debut against West Bromwich Albion on 16 August 1980 and was an ever-present for the whole of that season and also the next, and a near-constant figure at left-back for the North London club.
 He was bestowed with the honour of Arsenal Player of the Season in 1981.
 Although a third-place finish did ensure European football was back on the agenda, no real title challenge was forthcoming.
-The next two seasons saw a top-five finish in 1982, and a disappointing tenth in 1983 when matters were not improved by semi-final failure in both domestic cups at the hands of Manchester United.
-Terry Neill was sacked in December 1983 and Don Howe took over.
-Arsenal finished sixth and seventh under Howe and although often tipped to challenge, usually flattered to deceive.
-Sansom though was remarkably consistent and ever present.
-In fact, after six seasons Sansom missed just seven games in all competitions.
-He was one of the few players who could really hold up his head in a time of under-achievement.
+The next two seasons saw a top-five finish in 1982, and a disappointing tenth in 1983 when matters were not improved by semi-final defeats to Manchester United in both domestic cups.
+Terry Neill was dismissed in December 1983 and Don Howe took over.
+Arsenal finished sixth and seventh under Howe.
+During this period Sansom was remarkably consistent and ever present.
+After six seasons for Arsenal Sansom missed just seven games in all competitions.
 Meanwhile, silverware eluded both Sansom and Arsenal.
 In May 1986, Millwall manager George Graham, a former Arsenal double-winner, was appointed as Howe's long-term replacement, and it was the beginning of a new era of success at Highbury.
-Arsenal's form immediately improved, so much so that the club were top of the League at Christmas 1986.
+Arsenal's form immediately improved and the club were top of the League at Christmas 1986.